When an expectation does not match a request, MockServer returns a 404 response. This page explains how to diagnose and fix matching issues.

 detailedMatchFailures true When true, match failure log entries include detailed explanations of why each field did not match (expected vs actual values).

 logLevel INFO At INFO (default), all match results are logged with full detail.
-Set to TRACE for internal matcher-level diagnostics.
+Set to TRACE for internal matcher-level diagnostics — see Debugging Issues → Logging Levels for how to set the log level and what each level reports.

 For full configuration details, see the Configuration page.